Email pitch templates are a starting point - guidelines to help you get going. We always recommend tweaking them to match your brand’s tone of voice.

 Good to knows:

-Focus on a key problem or experience with a clear takeaway.
+Focus on a clear problem or experience

 Brand profile template